aosabook/500lines/sampler/README.md

 ```

 The `sample` function does essentially the same thing as
-`_sample_stats`, except that it returns a dictionary with the stats
+`_sample_stats`, except that it returns a dictionary with the stats'
 names as keys.
 This provides a clean and understandable interface for
 sampling items---it is obvious which stats have how many bonus
-points---but it also keeps the option open for using just
+points---but it also keeps open the option of using just
 `_sample_stats` if one needs to take many samples and efficiency is
 required.